 Mining sector — outside Africa

-- Advised a group of ECAs on the proposed US$2.5bn financing for the Cobre Panama Copper project in Panama.
+- A group of ECAs on the proposed US$2.5bn financing for the Cobre Panama Copper project in Panama.

 - Advised the sponsor on a credit facility for Yamana Gold, a Canadian mining company with operations across Central and South America.

-- Advising the lenders on a facility to a gold mine in Suriname secured against gold accounts held with refiners.
+- The lenders on a facility to a gold mine in Suriname secured against gold accounts held with refiners.

-- Advising the Lenders on the $3bn financing of First Quantum, a global mining company which included advising on the existing Franco Nevada Streaming arrangement.
+- The lenders on the $3bn financing of Canadian- headquartered, First Quantum, a global mining company which included advising on the existing Franco Nevada Streaming arrangement.

-- Advising the Lenders including Société Generale and ING Bank N.V. on a US$180 million on the pre-export facility for a mining company in Armenia, specialising in copper and molybdenum mining and processing.
+- The lenders including Société Générale and ING Bank N.V. on a US$180 million on the pre-export facility for a mining company in Armenia, specialising in copper and molybdenum mining and processing.

-- Advised the lenders on the $90 million financing of the Karchiga Project in Kazakhstan.
+- The lenders on the $90 million financing of the Karchiga Project in Kazakhstan.

-- We advised the lenders on a loan facility to Oriel Resources plc, a London based chrome and nickel mining and processing company for the Voskhod Chrome Project in Kazakhstan.
+- The lenders on a loan facility to Oriel Resources plc, a London- based chrome and nickel mining and processing company for the Voskhod Chrome Project in Kazakhstan.

-- Advising Nordic Mines on the financing and subsequent refinancing of their gold mine in Finland.
+- Nordic Mines on the financing and subsequent refinancing of their gold mine in Finland.

-- Advised the finance parties on the successful project financing for the Kevitsa Mine in Finland.
+- The finance parties on the successful project financing for the Kevitsa Mine in Finland.

-- Advised the lenders on the financing and refinancing of a nickel mine in Sotkamo Finland being developed by Talvivaara.
+- The lenders on the financing and refinancing of a nickel mine in Sotkamo Finland being developed by Talvivaara.

-- Advised the sponsor on the project financing of the Aguas Teñidas copper-zinc mine in Spain.
+- The sponsor on the project financing of the Aguas Teñidas copper-zinc mine in Spain.